universal-mcp/ms-teams/src/universal_mcp_ms_teams/README.md

-# MsteamsApp MCP Server
+# MsTeamsApp MCP Server

-An MCP Server for the MsteamsApp API.
+An MCP Server for the MsTeamsApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the MsteamsApp API.
+This is automatically generated from OpenAPI schema for the MsTeamsApp API.

 | Tool | Description |